General Information

 Participants experience small group discussions helping them better see how God is working in people’s lives and find Scripture is brought to life in new ways.
 We change groups over the course of a year so that you have the opportunity to get to know the entire class over time.

-In Year A (aka “Year 1”), we travel through the history of the Old Testament, beginning with creation, working through epic events such as the Flood, the Exodus, and the era of the Kings, especially David and Solomon.
+In Year A (aka “Covenant Year”), we travel through the history of the Old Testament, beginning with creation, working through epic events such as the Flood, the Exodus, and the era of the Kings, especially David and Solomon.
 Through these books, we learn how God calls us to know Him and form our hearts to His Word.
 We learn how God works with and cares for His people, even when they turn from Him and suffer the consequences.
 We end the year in hope, with a return from exile and the adventures of the Maccabees.
 This sets the stage politically and religiously for the New Testament, and it means when we encounter Jesus at the start of Year B, we know what He and His Jewish audience would have known about God’s promises for salvation.

-For parish-based classes (where lecture and discussion are done during the weekly class meeting), most participants spend between 2 and 3 hours outside of class on activities including reading, prayer with Scripture, and completing short written reflections (often called “homework”) for each lesson.
+For parish-based classes (where lecture and discussion are done during the weekly class meeting), most participants spend between 2 and 3 hours outside of class on activities including reading, praying with Scripture, and completing short written reflections (often called “homework”) for each lesson.

 Every participant is different.
 For some, in seasons of life filled with a busy work schedule or many family responsibilities, spending 20 minutes a day for 6 days a week is all that one can manage–and with a willingness to learn, it’s enough!
 The Holy Spirit can work powerfully with the time we offer to God.
 Other participants find themselves newly retired or with an abundance of time for study and choose to spend well over 4 hours a week, i.e. doing optional supplemental readings.
 This too is a fine way to participate and enter into a deeper study of God’s Word.
 Whatever your “season” of life, discern what’s the best fit for you and trust that our Lord will provide fruit to your faithfulness.